enoklearn/engineering/exercises/tooling/editor-customization.md

 - How would you say this exercise stretched you?
 - What did this exercise show you about yourself?
 - How did this exercise build upon the learning outcomes from this topic?
 What would you change about the exercise to better suit your context for the next apprentice?
 - When you connect with your mentor after this next step, what do you hope to share with them?
-To celebrate?

 ## Need help?